-Upon the expiration or earlier termination of this Agreement, Customer’s Data will be made available through read only access to the Administrator or a designated End User for a ninety (90) days after such expiration or termination.
-In addition to Customer’s Data being available through read only access for such ninety (90) days after expiration or termination of this Agreement, Service Provider will provide upon request Customer with a copy of Customer’s Data in sql database format.
+Upon the expiration or earlier termination of this Agreement, Customer’s Data will be made available through read only access to the Administrator or a designated End User for ninety (90) days after such expiration or termination.
+In addition to Customer’s Data being available through read only access for such ninety (90) days after expiration or termination of this Agreement, Service Provider will provide upon request Customer with a copy of Customer’s Data in sql database format no later than 45 days after Customer requests its data from the Service Provider.
 Following such ninety (90) day period, Customer’s Data will no longer be accessible.

 17. Modification to Terms

 Customer agrees and acknowledges that Service Provider reserves the right to modify this Agreement or any of its policies relating to the Service at any time, which modifications shall become effective immediately upon posting of an updated version of this Agreement on the axiUm Ascend website at http://www.axiumascend.com/terms/.
 Customer is responsible for regularly reviewing this Agreement.
 Customer may terminate this Agreement upon notice if Customer does not agree to any modification.